andreasabel/inCode/entry/shuffling-things-up.md

 This implementation *seems* to work, except for one apparent major problem: how do we write `invert`???
 Also, `stimes` doesn't help us *too* much here, because repeated squaring of function composition is...still a lot of function compositions in the end.
-That's because, while composition is cheap, application is expensive (and `stimes` works best when composition is expensive and application is cheap).
+That's because, while composition with `<>` is cheap, application with `@$` is expensive (and `stimes` works best when composition is expensive and application is cheap).
 So, back to the drawing board.

 A Second Implementation Attempt: Lookin' Affine Today
 -----------------------------------------------------